GregoryFaust/samblaster/README.md

    --ignoreUnmated        Suppress abort on unmated alignments.
 Use only when sure input is read-id grouped and alignments have been filtered.
                           <b>--ignoreUnmated is not recommended for general use.
 It disables checks that detect incorrectly sorted input.</b>
 -M                        Compatibility mode (details below); both FLAG 0x100 and 0x800 denote supplementary (chimeric).
 Similar to <i>bwa mem</i> <b>-M</b> option.
-   --maxSplitCount    INT Maximum number of split alignments for a read to be included in splitter file.
+   --maxRaedLength    INT Maximum allowed length of the SEQ/QUAL string in the input file.
+[500] --maxSplitCount    INT Maximum number of split alignments for a read to be included in splitter file.
 [2] --maxUnmappedBases INT Maximum number of un-aligned bases between two alignments to be included in splitter file.
 [50] --minIndelSize     INT Minimum structural variant feature size for split alignments to be included in splitter file.
 [50]